Blondin strikes gold with women's mass start win at ISU speed skating World Cup | CBC Sports

 Blondin, of Ottawa, Ont., finished with a time of eight minutes 31.870 seconds, beating out the Netherlands' Marijke Groenewoud by one-hundredth of a second.

-Norway's Sofie Karoline Haugen won the bronze medal crossing the finish line in 8:32.260.
+Norway's Sofie Haugen won the bronze medal crossing the finish line in 8:32.260.

-The victory is Blondin's first in the mass start event this season.
+"I was a little sick last week and am just coming back from that," Blondin said.
+"It was a tough weekend both mentally and physically, but I just put my head down, worked hard and it resulted in some good performances.
+I'm confident with the shape I am in right now and I think it's translating to good results on the ice."

 WATCH | Canada's Blondin narrowly wins women's mass start race: